Lawyer for Hit and Run Charges in Pittsburgh, PA | Worgul, Sarna & Ness, Criminal Defense Attorneys, LLC

 In addition, your attorney will develop a defense based on the circumstances of your case.
 This may include gathering evidence to show that you actually obeyed the traffic laws.

+There is a lot an experienced Pittsburgh traffic lawyer can do and it could be the difference in resolving the matter favorably and with minimal impact on your life.
 Your rights, license, job, and record are at stake and you need the best defense to keep them.
-Let us fight for you ad use the strongest defense available to get your Leaving the Scene of an Accident charge reduced or dismissed.
+Let Worgul, Sarna & Ness, Criminal Defense Attorneys fight for you and use the strongest defense available to get your Leaving the Scene of an Accident charge reduced or dismissed.